31 Years Ago Today, $500 Million Of Art Stolen From Boston Museum

 Over the years, the FBI chased various leads across the globe and they now believe that they know who pulled off the heist.
 The agency now thinks that the thieves were part of a criminal organization based in New England and the mid-Atlantic states.

-They think that the artwork was taken to Connecticut and then the Philadelphia region in the years after the theft, and finally offered for sale in the Philadelphia area about a decade ago.
-After that, the FBI lost the lead.
-They decline to offer the names of suspects that they are still investigating.
+They think that the artwork was taken to Connecticut and then the Philadelphia region in the years following the theft, and finally offered for sale in the Philadelphia area years ago.
+After that, the FBI lost the lead, and they now believe that the two main suspects in the heist are now dead.

 The FBI's Richard DesLauriers said authorities believe someone not involved in the theft has seen the artwork without realizing it is stolen.
 "It's likely over the years that someone, a friend, neighbor or relative, has seen the art hanging on a wall, placed above a mantle or stored in an attic.
 We want that person to call us," DesLauriers said.